maxcountryman/tower-sessions/README.md

 `SessionStore`.
 What this means is that applications can and should implement session stores to fit their specific needs.

-That said, a number of session store implmentations already exist and may be useful starting points.
+That said, a number of session store implementations already exist and may be useful starting points.

 | Crate                                                                                                            | Persistent | Description                                                 |